Towards Understanding Gradient Flow Dynamics of Homogeneous Neural Networks Beyond the Origin: Implications for Feed-Forward Neural Networks

 We next conduct experiments to validate the above theorem, with results presented in Figures \ref{fig:3_layer_nn}, \ref{fig:2_layer_rl} and \ref{fig:3_layer_rl}.
 The setting for these experiments is similar to Figure \ref{fig:two_layer_nn}, the weights are trained using gradient descent with small initialization and until they escape the origin and reach the next saddle point.
 Each figure contains both the evolution of training loss and the plot of weights, before escaping the origin and after reaching the next saddle point.
 The code is available at \href{https://github.com/akk0135/beyond_origin_experiments}{\texttt{github.com/akk0135/beyond\_origin\_experiments}}.\\\\ \textbf{Square activation function. }In \Cref{fig:two_layer_nn}, we observed that the weights of a two-layer network with square activation became sparse before gradient descent escaped the origin, with only one row of $\rmW$ and $\rvv$ being non-zero.
 In accordance with \Cref{main_thm_sp}, this sparsity structure was preserved after escaping the origin as well.
 Similarly, \Cref{fig:3_layer_nn} shows that for a three-layer neural network with square activation, before gradient descent escapes the origin, a single row of $\rmW_1$, and a single entry of $\rmW_2$, $\rvv$ are non-zero, and this sparsity structure is preserved even after gradient descent escapes the origin and reaches the next saddle point.
 Notably, the rows and columns with zero norm form a zero-preserving subset.\\\\ \textbf{ReLU activation function. }Although our results exclude ReLU networks, we explore two- and three-layer ReLU networks in \Cref{fig:2_layer_rl} and \Cref{fig:3_layer_rl}.
 Note that, before escaping the origin, the weights become approximately sparse, but, compared to square activation, a greater number of rows and columns of the weights are non-zero.
 This aligns with observations from \cite{early_dc}, which noted that for ReLU networks, gradient descent tend to converge towards a KKT point of the constrained NCF with multiple non-zero rows and columns.
 Next, a close look at the weights seems to suggest that rows and columns of relatively small size stay small, even after the gradient descent escapes the origin and reaches the next saddle point.
 Also, the rows and columns with relatively small size seems to follow the definition of zero-preserving subset, that is, if the $j$-th row of $\rmW_l$ is small, then the $j$-th column of $\rmW_{l+1}$ is small, and vice-versa.
 For example, in the two-layer case, the first two rows of $\rmW$ and first two columns of $\rvv^\top$ stay small at iteration $i_1$ and $i_2$.
 In the three-layer case, rows 15-17 of $\rmW_1$ and columns 15-17 of $\rmW_2$, and rows 2-5 of $\rmW_2$ and columns 2-5 of $\rvv^\top$ stay small at iteration $i_1$ and $i_2$.

 These observations suggest that the sparsity structure is also preserved for ReLU networks, even though our results exclude ReLU activation.
-We hope these observations can be useful for future work in this area.
+Additional experiments are provided in \Cref{sec:add_exp}.
+These observations can be useful for future work in this area.